NVIDIA/JAX-Toolbox/docs/triage-tool.md

      failing, and a reference commit of XLA (JAX) that can be used to reproduce the regression.

+The third step can also be used on its own, via the `--start-container` and `--end-container` options, which allows it to be used between private container tags, without the dependency on the `ghcr.io/nvidia/jax` registry.

 ## Installation

 The triage tool can be installed using `pip`: